vishrutMathur04/Project-1/Devlog.md

 I tested log files mylog1.txt
 as I set the password and then tried to encrypt hello and was able to encrypt and then tried to decrypt it as well and its working.

+# Oct 19 11:52 pm
+I tested another log file mylog2.txt and I was successfully able to encrypt hello and flower words and then was able to decrypt as well.
+Tested the history command as well.
+Quit command is working as well.

+Ultimately really cool project as I am able to set a password and then also able to encrypt decrypt words plus see the history.

+It shows how an Operating System or DevOps agent might monitor and control components The Driver (controller) acts like a system manager or daemon controller

+The Logger like a syslog service (records activity, errors, timestamps)

+The Encryptor like a security module that processes sensitive data (encrypt/decrypt)

+This project could be used in
+Process supervision systems eg like systemd, Docker daemon

+Cloud resource monitors such as AWS CloudWatch agents

+and last but not the least local OS security modules or background utilities